nocalhost/nocalhost.github.io/README.md

 ## Documentation

-Full documentation is available on the [Nocalhost website](https://nocalhost.dev/)
+Full documentation is available on the [Nocalhost](https://nocalhost.dev/)

 ## Community